atb00ker/terraform-gcp-openwisp/README.md

 ### Destroy:

-Remember to use terraform when you want to destory a resource created by terraform.
+Remember to use terraform when you want to destroy a resource created by terraform.
 To destroy all resources: `terraform destroy`

 ## Contribute to documentation